ibm-granite/granite-tsfm/README.md

 - [TTM Colab Tutorial](https://colab.research.google.com/github/IBM/tsfm/blob/main/notebooks/tutorial/ttm_tutorial.ipynb)

 ## 💻 Demos Installation
 The demo presented at NeurIPS 2023 is available in `tsfmhfdemos`.
-This demo requires you to have pre-trained and finetuned models in place (we plan to release these at later date).
+This demo requires you to have pre-trained and finetuned models in place (we plan to release these at a later date).
 To install the requirements use `pip`:

 ```bash
 pip install ".[demos]"